JafarAkhondali/Morefixes/README.md

 ```

 > [!NOTE]
-> Please use the database dump for now instead of running the whole project; there seem to be some minor issues when running the project.
+> Please use the database dump for now instead of running the whole project as it may take few days to process.

 ## Requirements